sanjaysingh/ethtimedlock/README.md

 The `TimedLockerV5` smart contract allows a user (a "locker") to deposit Ether on behalf of another user (a "beneficiary").
 The funds are locked until a specific timestamp is reached, at which point the beneficiary can withdraw them.
 To prevent spam, beneficiaries must first designate which locker addresses are allowed to deposit funds for them.

+The client application provides a user-friendly interface for the following features:

+-   **Wallet Connection**: Connect to the DApp using a web3 wallet like MetaMask.
+-   **Add/Remove Designated Lockers**: Beneficiaries can manage a list of addresses that are permitted to lock funds for them.
+-   **Deposit Funds**: Lockers can deposit Ether for a beneficiary, specifying the amount and the unlock time.
+-   **Withdraw Funds**: Beneficiaries can withdraw any funds that have reached their unlock time.
+-   **View Locked Funds**: Users can see a list of all funds currently locked for their address.

 ## Backend (Smart Contract)

 The `backend` folder contains the Solidity smart contract and a Hardhat development environment for deploying it.